 Honolulu’s growth has been limited by the natural borders created by the Koolau Mountains to the east, the Waianae Mountain Range to the west and the Pacific Ocean.
 For decades, the vast agricultural tracts owned by sugar and pineapple growers also kept urban sprawl in check.
 Today, almost one-third of the state’s population lives in the city of Honolulu, defined by the U.S. Census Bureau as the 84 square miles of land from Makapuu to Halawa Valley.
 Much of Honolulu’s infrastructure is currently overtaxed.

-Honolulu is Hawaii’s only incorporated city.
+Honolulu is an unincorporated city.
 It spans the area that includes major government and business districts, as well as most of the high-rise office towers and condominiums that define the city’s skyline.
 The U.S. Census Bureau designates the city as the area from Makapuu to Halawa Valley.
 Some of Honolulu’s most recognizable landmarks fall within those boundaries, including Diamond Head Crater, Waikiki Beach, Ala Moana Center, Iolani Palace, Honolulu Harbor, Aloha Tower, historic downtown Honolulu and the USS Arizona Memorial.